m1sta/prescript/README.md

 ```

 ### Automatic function prefix creation and promise function shorthand
 The `*` (the generator function marker) and `async` will automatically be included as a prefixes to function declarations where the keywords `yield` and `await` are found within a function body.
 This feature also allows you to notionaly use arrow function syntax while creating async and generator functions.
 Functions defined using the tilde-arrow `~>` will automatically be wrapped in a `new Promise(function(resove,reject){})`.  eg.

 ```coffeescript
 get (url) ~> if(true) resolve(data) else reject("Error")
 ```
+While `resolve` and `reject` logically end up replacing `return` you should think of them like `arguments` or `this`, they're always there in partiular contexts with a consistent meaning, but you can assign them to other variables if required

 ### Hoisted arrow functions, function assignment shorthand, and skinny arrows
 Skinny arrow functions are standard functions.
 They will become function declarations instead of function expressions where assigned to a variable name in the current scope.
 As function declarations they benefit from function hoisting.
 Eg. `hoistedFn = (params) -> fnBody`.
 Use of the equals sign during function definition and assignment is optional.
 Eg. `obj.prop -> fnBody`.
 Shorthand can also be used when passing an anonymous function as an argument during function invocation too.
 Any arguments to the anonymous function have not yet been declared will be considered parameters for the new anonymous function Eg. `doubles = singles.map(token) -> token * 2`.